yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Layout

-- Roll **4d6** on the table, then roll an amount of dice _equal to the sum_ of the face-up results on the dungeon map.
-Ignore any dice that rolled off the page.
-What remains are the dungeon's _rooms_.
+- Roll **6-20 d6** dice on the dungeon map, ignoring any dice that fall off the page.
+These are the dungeon's _rooms_.
-- Remove each die, noting the face up result according to the [Dungeon Die Drop Table](#dungeon-die-drop-table) on the map.
+- Write the face-up results on the page according to the [Dungeon Die Drop Table](#dungeon-die-drop-table).
 For example, the number **4** would indicate a **Special** room, denoted by the letter "S" on the page.
-- If a room feels "too far" from the rest, place another room between it and the rest of the dungeon.
-Follow the previous process to determine the room type, noting the results on the map.
+- If a room feels "too far" from the rest, roll another die and follow the previous process to add a new room.
+- Roll on the relevant tables for each room.
-- Select a room close to the page border.
+- Select the room closest to the page border.
 This is the _entrance_ to the dungeon.
-- Roll on the relevant tables for each room.
 - Starting with the entrance, number each room on the dungeon map.

 #### Dungeon Die Drop Table